mz4987/CS598-DL4H-Reproducibility-Project/README.md

 This process may take over 15 hours depending on your machine.
 The default setting will create an hdf5 file inside MIMIC_EXTRACT_OUTPUT_DIR with four tables.
 Use `mimic_direct_extract.ipynb` for test your output extracted by MIMIC-Extract.

+# Step 5: Test Extraction
+`Testing mimic_direct_extract.ipynb` contains tests for different data processing funcations in **MIMIC-Extract**.

+# Step 5: Train Models and Evaluate Results

+Models are provded in notebooks.

+Mortality and Length-of-stay (LOS) Predictions models are demonstrated as `Baselines for Mortality and LOS prediction - Sklearn.ipynb` and `Baselines for Mortality and LOS prediction - GRU-D.ipynb`.

+Clinical Intervention Prediction models are demonstrated as `Baselines for Intervention Prediction - Mechanical Ventilation.ipynb` and `Baselines for Intervention Prediction - Vasopressor.ipynb`.